 Secretary, Harry Buxton: 518.624.2009

-The infamous Hors D’Oeuvres Tour returns on Friday, February 21st.
 Destination yummy.
-Each participating establishment serves guests special appetizers and guests enjoy an evening out with friends, nibbling and critiquing the chef’s unique take on on their favorite.
+Each participating establishment serves ups their own choices of appetizers and guests enjoy an evening out with friends, nibbling and critiquing the chef’s unique take on on their favorite.

-Each particpating restaurant will have a Best Hors D’Oeuvres Appetizer win.
-Stops will be at The Long View Lodge, The Adirondack Hotel, The ADK Growl & Grub and the Long Lake Diner/Owls Head Pub and the ADK Trading Post.
+Each participating restaurant will have a Best Hors D’Oeuvres Appetizer win.
+Stops will be at Raquette Lake Tap Room, The Long View Lodge, The Adirondack Hotel, and the Long Lake Diner/Owls Head Pub and the ADK Trading Post.

 Free Sledding Hill: